Tim3Ds/FoggyBoxs/README.md

 CS3630 Foggy Boxes

 This is the Min acceptable Product
+    game instance
+    two players
+    click between boxes to activate lines
+    box claim
+    winner display

+things i would like the game to do
     working
+        game instance
-    game instance two players
+        two players
         click on color to change
         click on Tag to change
         click between boxes to activate lines
+        box claim
         turn indicator at bottom of game
         winner display

     not working
         dynamic grid population
+        multi browser
+        game setup page